Route 1/123 Interchange

 - Limiting westbound Dawson Beach Road to right-turn only onto northbound Route 1

 VDOT’s current plans are to build the project in phases.
-The first phase would widen Route 1 and make improvements to Occoquan Road, with construction scheduled for 2015.
-The remaining Route 123 improvements and proposed interchange would be constructed when additional funding has been identified.
+The first phase (UPC 94102) will widen Route 1 and make improvements to Occoquan Road.
+The second phase (UPC 100938), the remaining Route 123 improvements and proposed interchange, will be constructed when additional funding has been identified.

 Design Alternative A - Dawson Beach Road full access at Route 1